funkypandagame/BackgroundTransfer-ANE/README.md

 }
 ```

-Run the demo project for more implementation details.
+Run the demo project in the testapp directory for more implementation details.

+Check ANETest-app.xml that it uses the same name as the app certificate has.
 ## Building

 Install Maven.
 Then run

 mvn clean install

-To develop with the test app:
+To developer the ANE:
 1. run mvn clean install to compile the .ANE
 2. in IntelliJ's left pane right click on InAppPurchase.ane and select synchronize.
 3. run or debug it.

-Check ANETest-app.xml that it uses the same name as the app certificate has.

-Note: Android has no session handling, so onBackgroundSessionInitialized will always return nothing.
-Also you downloads will fail it the connectivity changes.

 ##License

-Default (not native) implementation of this ANE uses GreenSock LoaderMax for downloading files. `greensock.swc` library is subject to its own license.
-Please follow [https://greensock.com/licensing/]() for more details.

 ------------------------------------

+ThinDownloadManager is under Apache 2.0 license, the rest of the library is under MIT:

 The MIT License (MIT)